 American Guest House resources - A DC Bed and Breakfast that has put together a great listing and categorization of Washington DC attractions and restaurants for the visitor.

 Guild of Professional Tour Guides of DC

 Kid Friendly DC

 Public parking is limited near the National Mall.
-On Saturday and Sunday, free parking spaces can be found along Constitution Avenue, but they can fill up quickly.
 If at all possible, it really is easiest to use public transportation and the Metro system to get in and around Washington DC.
 Your hotel staff will know the most efficient metro routes into town.

 For more information regarding parking near the National Mall and DC click HERE.

 For the Metro system website link click HERE,

 For Metro stations closest to my tours, click on the tab on the top of this page with the specific tour name and scroll to the bottom of the page for the specific metro station recommendations.

 New on the National Mall as of June 2015 - the DC Circulator (hop on/hop off bus) has now added a new National Mall route connecting passengers to key attractions on and around the National Mall.
 Checkout this new convenient route HERE.